Process Solenoid valves

 This valve is also suitable in a low-pressure water system, or a system where pressures fluctuate and may drop to zero.
 Or a system where back pressure can increase resulting in a very low-pressure differential across the valve.
 As mentioned before this valve does not require a pressure differential to operate.

 The average response time of this valve is 50÷500 ms.

 Optional features for V-Flow Solutions process solenoid valves:

-Normally closed direct acting and pilot operated solenoid valves can be supplied with a manual override which allows the valves to be opened independent of electrical current.
+We can also supply Normally closed direct acting and pilot operated solenoid valves with a manual override which allows the valves to open independent of electrical current.

 How this works:

 There is a small CAM in the valve, below the armature.
 Rotating the CAM lifts the armature, opening the valve.

-Pilot operated process solenoid valves can be supplied with a system that has the ability to regulate the closing speed of the diaphragm in order to control waterhammer.
+We can supply Pilot operated process solenoid valves with a system that has the ability to regulate the closing speed of the diaphragm in order to control waterhammer.

 (An increase in flow pressure through a previously empty valve is what causes waterhammer).

-The anti waterhammer device is a needle valve that is also built into the valve body.
+The valve body also contains a needle valve.
+This is the anti waterhammer device.
 By rotating the needle valve clockwise the needle valve restricts the orifice reducing the flow rate, thus slowing the closing speed of the diaphragm.